chloeamar/HackaSthon/README.md

 ## Qualitative Questions

 Imagine and draw a smartwatch for this specific application.
-According to you, in which concrete applications (detecting
+According to you, in which concrete applications detecting if someone is eating/drinking can be very useful ?
+Try to argumentate this and don't hesitate to put some drawings.

 ## Opened and Bonus Questions